Haivision/srt/docs/API-functions.md

 the link failure has been detected.
 Otherwise, the broken link simply disappears from the member list.

-Note that this state is only notified as one, however the internal member state is separate for sending and receiving.
+Note that internally the member state is separate for sending and receiving.
+If the `memberstate` field of `SRT_SOCKGROUPDATA` is `SRT_GST_RUNNING`, it means that this is the state in at least one direction, while in the other direction it may be `SRT_GST_IDLE`.
+In all other cases the states should be the same in both directions.

-There are however some consistency rules: if the state in one direction is `RUNNING`, in the other direction it may be `IDLE`, and in this case resulting state is `RUNNING`.
-In all other cases the states are the same in both directions.
+States should normally start with `SRT_GST_PENDING` and then turn into `SRT_GST_IDLE`.
+Once a new link is used for sending data, the state becomes `SRT_GST_RUNNING`.

-The states normally should start with `SRT_GST_PENDING` and then turn into `SRT_GST_IDLE`.
-Once the new link is used for sending the data, it turns into `SRT_GST_RUNNING`.
-In case of backup groups, if the link was activated, but then it was decided that another link needs to remain the only active, the currently active link would be "silenced", that is, turn into `SRT_GST_IDLE`.
+In case of `SRT_GTYPE_BACKUP` type group, if a link is in `SRT_GST_RUNNING` state, but another link is chosen to remain as the only active one, this link will be "silenced" (its state will become `SRT_GST_IDLE`).

 ## Functions to be used on groups: